 What is the difference between an Australian Labradoodle and a Labradoodle?

 The Australian Labradoodle has a long lineage of at least three different purebred breeds which include the Labrador Retriever, the Poodle, and the English or American Cocker Spaniel.
 The Labradoodles are the original cross between a purebred Labrador Retriever and a purebred Poodle and are considered the original "designer dog."

 In order to be classified as an Australian Labradoodle, a dog's pedigree must include these three breeds and it's awesome if it can be traced back to the kennels in Australia where the breed first originated.
 There are a few different categories that Labradoodles fall under based on how many generations they have been bred.
-At Chase Creek, we are more in the realm of the multiple generations of breeding, or what we call multigens.
-We prefer this category because it usually produces the some of the finest coats, temperaments, and appearance.
+At Chase Creek, I am more in the realm of the multiple generations of breeding, or what I call multigens.
+I prefer this category because it usually produces some of the finest coats, temperaments and appearance.
 Most of today's Australian Labradoodle tend to be multigens.

 The Types of Crossings

 F1 is called a "first cross" and would be a puppy from a Poodle parent and a Labrador Retriever parent.
 This is a breeding between two dogs that do not resemble each other, genetically, so these puppies have a huge variety of unpredictable coats from flat, hair, short coats to a more kinky, woolly, poodle coat.
 The fur can vary in length, thickness, and texture and ranges from completely non-shedding to shedding.
 Chase Creek Labradoodles does not breed F1 puppies due to the unpredictability of what can come from the F1 crossing.